Gen Shoji

 Gen Shōji (昌子 源, Shōji Gen) is a Japanese professional footballer who plays as a centre-back for club, Machida Zelvia.

-A strong and physical centre–back defender, Shoji is capable of covering and positioning using speed as well as his considerable strength and intensity in one on one.
+A strong and physical centre-back, Shoji is known for his pace, positioning, and ability to handle one-on-one defensive situations.

 Club career

 Kashima Antlers

 Born in Kobe, Japan, Shōji started playing football when he was two years old, starting out in a forward position.
 His performance when he was in fourth grade playing against the sixth grade attracted attention from Fresca Kobe U12 (Hyogo Prefecture), who signed him.
 He joined Gamba Osaka Junior Youth during middle school and then Yonago Kita High School.
 While at Yonago Kita High School, Shoji switched to playing in the centre–back position, a position he played today.
 At first, Shoji was unhappy with the team's decision to switch him into the centre–back position, but over time, he accepted playing in the position.

 It was announced on 30 September 2010 that Shoji would be joining Kashima Antlers from 1 January 2011.
 Ahead of the 2011 season, Shoji was registered to the Kashima Antlers’ first team in January.
 He spoke about his expectations at his new club, saying: "In 2011, I want to work hard without losing, so that the directors and supporters can recognize me.
 I want to try out what I can do.
 I want to do my best to help my team."
 He first appeared in the first team for Kashima Antlers as an unused substitute, in a 1–1 draw against Suwon Samsung Bluewings in the AFC Champions League.
 From that moment on, Shoji spent months on the substitute bench, due to Daiki Iwamasa, Takeshi Aoki and Masahiko Inoha.
 On 12 October 2011 he made his Kashima Antlers debut, starting the whole game, in a 2–0 win against University of Tsukuba in the second round of the J. League Cup.
 A month later on 16 November 2011 against Kataller Toyama, Shoji made another appearance for the side, playing 62 minutes, in a 2–1 win.
 At the end of the 2011 season, Shoji made two appearances for the side.